 Why?
 Because when I visited for the first time, I was hoping to find a “link” to that special atmosphere.
 So, here are my places to visit in Paris.

 Years after my journey, Woody Allen made that Midnight in Paris movie, and I always thought that “he must have heard me thinking” while rushing around the streets of Paris and looking behind every corner.
 “My thoughts must have been loud”.

 Joking aside, I was in love with French impressionists and Van Gogh’s work, I read Charles Baudelaire’s Flowers of Evil over and over again – even began to take additional French lessons so that I would be able to read his poems in French.
 I was in love with 19th-century France altogether.

-My final paper at the Faculty of Philosophy was on Jean Paul Sartre’s theory of existentialism and his analyses of Baudelaire’s personality according to the Look of Others theory.
-Etc, etc. You get the picture!
+My final paper at the Faculty of Philosophy was on Jean-Paul Sartre’s theory of existentialism and his analyses of Baudelaire’s personality according to the Look of Others theory.
+Etc., etc. You get the picture.

-When you go to Louvre, keep the map of the museum in your hands and just try to close your eyes when going through endless corridors and halls in order to reach the section with the Venus de Milo statue, Nice of Samothrace, Egypt exhibition section, Italian painters, Leonardo da Vinci’s Mona Lisa.
+When you go to Louvre, keep the map of the museum close and just try not to look when going through endless corridors and halls in order to reach the section with the Venus de Milo statue, Nice of Samothrace, Egypt exhibition section, Italian painters, or Leonardo da Vinci’s Mona Lisa.

-And when ever I thought about it later, I knew I made the right decision, that was the right way to visit the Louvre for the first time.
+And whenever I thought about it later, I knew I made the right decision, that was the right way to visit the Louvre for the first time.

 I remember sitting at the cafe having a quick coffee, thinking how amazing that time must have been with all the great minds gathering in one place, right here!